nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 }
 ```

-If a pipeline uses a tool multiple times you will need to specify the whole execution path of the module.
+If a pipeline uses a tool multiple times you may need to specify the whole 'execution path' of the module.
 For example:

 ```groovy
 process {